McClellan Covered Bridge crossing Little Beaver Creek in Columbiana County, Ohio

 Visiting McClellan Covered Bridge

-The bridge is located southwest of Lisbon in a rural, wooded setting.
+The McClellan Covered Bridge is located in an extremely rural part of Columbiana County southwest of Lisbon.
 To visit, follow Route 30 West to Freeman Road, turn left onto Freeman Road, turn right on Lisbon-Dungannon Road, turn left on Trinity Church Road, then slight left onto McClellan Road.
-The bridge is closed to vehicle traffic but open to pedestrians.
-A security light illuminates the bridge at night.
+The bridge reopened to pedestrians in early 2017 and includes a security light for nighttime visibility.
+The remote location makes this bridge a favorite for those seeking a peaceful covered bridge experience.
+The bridge was the last of Columbiana County's five covered bridges to be restored.

 Similar Bridges in category